 For the SMF the charging identifier is assigned per PDU session including the case of I-SMF insertion.
-At each PDU session establishment, i.e. , assignment of a new PDU session id, a new PDU session specific Charging Identifier is generated at the first SMF that processes the PDU session initiating request.
-The Charging Identifier shall be unique within the SMF (that means that the charging identifier is unique within the SMF set if SMF set is used) which assigned it and is then used in all subsequent messages for that PDU session.
+At each PDU session establishment, i.e. assignment of a new PDU session id, a new PDU session specific Charging Identifier is generated at the first SMF that processes the PDU session initiating request.
+The Charging Identifier shall be unique within the SMF (that means that the charging identifier is unique within the SMF set if SMF set is used, requiring the use of SMF Charging Id or SMF Home Provided Charging Id, see table 6.2.1.2.1) which assigned it and is then used in all subsequent messages for that PDU session.
 The Charging Identifier shall be used throughout the PDU session’s lifetime once assigned.
 In case of inter-system changes or handovers of PDU session, the Charging Identifier is preserved while the PDU session Identifier is preserved.

 For EPS handover 5GS in Home routed scenario, the Charging Identifier for the EPS PDN connection will be generated by PGW-C+SMF in HPLMN and transferred to the SMF in VPLMN, if the V-SMF has already generated the Charging Identifier, the value shall be replaced by a home provided Charging Identifier generated by H-SMF.